pete-rai/alexa-skill-skyplus/README.md

 ### License

-This plugin is available under [the MIT license](https://github.com/pete-rai/alexa-skill-skyplus/blob/master/LICENSE). _Please respect the terms of the license._
+This project is available under [the MIT license](https://github.com/pete-rai/alexa-skill-skyplus/blob/master/LICENSE). _Please respect the terms of the license._

 ### Acknowledgments